annaluizacamargo/fistarolflix/back-end/README.md

 ## 💻 Running the project:
 1. Clone this repository on your local machine using git clone.
-2. Make sure you have Docker, Node.js, npm and postman or insomnia installed on your machine.
+2. Make sure you have Docker, Node.js, npm and Postman installed on your machine.
 3. Run the `npm install` command.
 4. Edit the name of the .env.example folder to just .env.
 5. Run the `docker-compose up -d` command to start the database.
 6. Run the `docker-compose ps -a` command to check if the database is running.
-7. Run the `npm start` command to start the server, it is running on port 3333.
+7. Run the `npm run migration migration:generate src/migrations/[$migration-name]` command to create a new migration.
-8. Run the `npm run migration migration:generate src/migrations/[$migration-name]` command to create a new migration.
+8. Run the `npm run migration:up` command to run all migrations.
-9. Run the `npm run migration:up` command to run all migrations.
+9. Run the `npm start` command to start the server, it is running on port 3333.
-10. Open Postman or Insomnia to test the routes.
+10. Open Postman to test the routes.
 11. Enjoy!
 <br><br>